Synthetic control method

-The synthetic control method is a statistical method used to evaluate the effect of an intervention in comparative case studies.
-It involves the construction of a weighted combination of groups used as controls, to which the treatment group is compared.
-This comparison is used to estimate what would have happened to the treatment group if it had not received the treatment.
+The synthetic control method is an econometric method used to evaluate the effect of large-scale interventions.
+It was proposed in a series of articles by Alberto Abadie and his coauthors.
+A synthetic control is a weighted average of several units (such as regions or companies) combined to recreate the trajectory that the outcome of a treated unit would have followed in the absence of the intervention.
+The weights are selected in a data-driven manner to ensure that the resulting synthetic control closely resembles the treated unit in terms of key predictors of the outcome variable.
 Unlike difference in differences approaches, this method can account for the effects of confounders changing over time, by weighting the control group to better match the treatment group before the intervention.
 Another advantage of the synthetic control method is that it allows researchers to systematically select comparison groups.
-It has been applied to the fields of political science, health policy, criminology, and economics.
+It has been applied to the fields of economics, political science, health policy, criminology, and others.

 The synthetic control method combines elements from matching and difference-in-differences techniques.
 Difference-in-differences methods are often-used policy evaluation tools that estimate the effect of an intervention at an aggregate level (e.g. state, country, age group etc.) by averaging over a set of unaffected units.
-Famous examples include studies of the employment effects of a raise in the minimum wage in New Jersey fast food restaurants by comparing them to fast food restaurants just across the border in Philadelphia that were unaffected by a minimum wage raise, and studies that look at crime rates in southern cities to evaluate the impact of the Mariel boat lift on crime.
+Famous examples include studies of the employment effects of a raise in the minimum wage in New Jersey fast food restaurants by comparing them to fast food restaurants just across the border in Philadelphia that were unaffected by a minimum wage raise, and studies that look at crime rates in southern cities to evaluate the impact of the Mariel Boatlift on crime.
 The control group in this specific scenario can be interpreted as a weighted average, where some units effectively receive zero weight while others get an equal, non-zero weight.